 Huggle | We ended up here because they carry the Stokke bassinets, and I wish we’d known about them sooner.
 Dealing with Stokke’s shipping team in the Netherlands was a pain, but it was another resource that I appreciated and a good excuse to go to Primrose Hill for the afternoon!

 Aside from baby stuff, I could only get by with shopping up a few sizes at Zara for so long.
 Unfortunately, maternity clothes are FRUMP.

-tell the world there’s a baby on board! // After we shared our news and before I was really showing, fellow Londoners exclaimed, “You need a ‘baby on board’ pin!”
-Each time, I thought it was just something weird that people said to pregnant women… but no, no. Baby on Board pins are real and free and offered by the TFL for women to wear to let other riders know they should be kind and give up their seats.
+Before I was really showing, fellow Londoners exclaimed, “You need a ‘baby on board’ pin!”
+Each time, I thought it was just something weird that people said to pregnant women… but no, no. Baby on Board pins are real and free and offered by the TFL.
+Obviously, they’re meant for women to wear throughout pregnancy in London to let other riders know they should be kind and give up their seats.

-have someone else find you a photographer. // Being in a new city means limited resources — and since none of our friends here had hired a maternity photographer before, I wasn’t sure who to ask.
-I started to poke around online a few times, but I was always overwhelmed… when your only requirement is “NOT CHEESY,” Google doesn’t really deliver the goods.
+Moving to a new city means limited resources, and because none of our friends here have needed a maternity photographer before, I wasn’t sure who to ask.
+I poked around online a few times, but I was consistently overwhelmed.
+When your only requirement is “NOT CHEESY,” Google doesn’t really deliver the goods.